San7o/ssap/README.md

 ```
 This will generate a new random password.
 You can specify the length of the password
 via the `-l` flag.
 Ssap will prompt you to insert a password to encrypt the random
-one, and then save it in `.ssap.enc`.
+one, and then save it in `.vault.ssap`.
 You can specify the file path with the `--path` flag.
 ```bash
 ssap new linkedin -l 20 --path ~/.my_secure_store
 > Creating new password with name: linkedin